Delhi–Fazilka Intercity Express

-The 14731 / 32 Delhi Junction - Fazilka Intercity Express is an express train belonging to Indian Railways North Western Railway zone that runs between Delhi Junction and Fazilka in India.
+The 14731 / 32 Delhi Junction – Fazilka Intercity Express is an express train belonging to Indian Railways North Western Railway zone that runs between Delhi Junction and Fazilka in India.

 It operates as train number 14731 from Delhi Junction to Fazilka and as train number 14732 in the reverse direction serving the states of Haryana, Punjab & Delhi.

 Coaches

 The 14731 / 32 Delhi Junction – Fazilka Intercity Express has one AC 3 Tier, one AC Chair Car, four chair car, seven general unreserved & two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car coach.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14731 Delhi Junction – Fazilka Intercity Express covers the distance of 522 km in 10 hours 35 mins (49 km/hr) & in 10 hours 45 mins as the 14732 Fazilka – Delhi Junction Intercity Express (49 km/hr).
+The 14731 Delhi Junction – Fazilka Intercity Express covers the distance of 522 km in 10 hours 35 mins (49 km/h) and in 10 hours 45 mins as the 14732 Fazilka – Delhi Junction Intercity Express (49 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.